browserengineering/book/book/scripts.md

 So far, we've only implemented read-only DOM methods; now we need to write to the DOM.
-The full DOM API provides a lot of such methods, but for simplicity I'm going implementing only `innerHTML`.
-That method works like this:
+The full DOM API provides a lot of such methods, but for simplicity I'm going implementing only `innerHTML`, which is used like this:

 ``` {.javascript}
 node.innerHTML = "This is my <b>new</b> bit of content!";
 ```

-In other words, `innerHTML` is a *field* on node objects, with a *setter* that is run when the field is modified.
+In other words, `innerHTML` is a *property* of node objects, with a *setter* that is run when the field is modified.
 That setter takes the new value, which must be a string, parses it as HTML, and makes the new, parsed HTML nodes children of the original node.